CITY OF COVENTRY

 I played Baritone first because it was available at Rothwell music school for rent, along with the lessons, then Euph because Crofton Silver needed someone to play, then the old Euph player came back and they gave me EEb.
 So, I took it to the national youth orchestra, where I trained under the London philharmonic principal tuba player, and also played a few performances with them such as 'la strada' , but I always wanted BBb for the range and here I am, bottom of the band, top of world.
 Never better.

-Percussionist - Matt Livingstone
+Percussionist - Vacancy

 Percussionist - Myles Scott-Burt